Lapin Chasseur is a classic French stew of rabbit meat with mushrooms, wine, tomato and herbs.

 - ½ cup or ½ a medium-sized onion small diced

 - 8-16 ounces fresh wild mushrooms left whole if small, quartered or halved if large (I used blewits and shaggy manes here)

 - 1 Tablespoon unsalted butter

-- Remove the rabbit from the pan, keep warm, and finish the sauce by reducing until it's thickened lightly (there will be some evaporation from baking, and you may not need to) finally whisking in the tablespoon of butter and correcting the seasoning for salt.
+- Remove the rabbit from the pan and keep warm.
+Finish the sauce by reducing until it's thickened lightly (there will be some evaporation from baking, and you may not need to).
+Finally whisk in the tablespoon of butter and correcting the seasoning for salt.